ITClassDev/Docker/README.md

 # Docker env
 We created a compose of docker containers to run ShTP via one command(almost).
-TODO: Add Nginx for production setup.

 # Automatic installation
 ### Prepare